The Old Stone House of Edgar Allen Poe in Richmond

 The shop offers ravens of all different sizes, but, if you’re anything like me, the large hand puppets are too hard to resist.

 The Poe Museum gift shop features other adorable Poe-themed mementos including everything from drinkware to apparel.

 Of course, there’s also a shelf full of Poe’s most popular works.
 So, visitors can walk away with a piece of Poe in any way they’d like.

 A Couple of Cats

 During your visit, you may even see one of the Poe Museum cats.
-Poe was so fond of cats that he was known for writing with his cat, Catterina, sat on his shoulder.
+The poet was so fond of cats that he was known for writing with his cat, Catterina, who sat on his shoulder.

-In honor of his fondness for the animals, the Poe Museum has two cats of their own that wander the grounds.
+In honor of his fondness for animals, the Museum has two cats of their own that wander the grounds.

 In the words of Poe, they could very well be “one of the most remarkable black cats in the world.”